JairTorres1003/eslint-plugin-sensitive-env/README.md

     ]
     ```

-- `identifiers` (optional): An array of uppercase strings representing parts of environment variable names that are considered sensitive.
+- `ignore` (optional): An array of uppercase strings representing the environment variable names (keys) to ignore.

-  - Defaults to:
+  - The rule will not flag hardcoded values of ignored keys.

+- `noSensitiveValues` (optional): An array of strings representing specific values to ignore as non-sensitive.

+  - The rule will not flag these values even if they match a key from the environment file.
+  - By default, the following values are ignored:
     ```json
-    ["API", "URL", "TOKEN", "PASSWORD", "SECRET", "UUID", "KEY", "DOMAIN"]
+    [
+      "false",
+      "null",
+      "true",
+      "undefined",
+      "unknown",
+      "nan",
+      "infinity",
+      "-infinity",
+      "1234567890",
+      "9876543210"
+    ]
     ```
-  - If set to an empty array (`[]`), all environment variables will be treated as sensitive.

-- `ignore` (optional): An array of identifiers to ignore during the check.

-  - If defined, the identifiers option will not be used.
+  - Additionally, dates in string format (e.g., `2024-10-20` or `10/20/2024`) are not considered sensitive.
+Numerical representations of dates (e.g., `1729464561272`) are allowed.
+  - URLs defined in environment files are checked based on the hostname to determine if they contain sensitive information.
+  - Values with 4 or fewer characters are not considered sensitive.

 ### Example Configuration